nodeshift/opossum/docs/opossum.md

 -   `action` **[Function][51]** The action to fire for this [CircuitBreaker][1]
 -   `options` **[Object][52]** Options for the [CircuitBreaker][1]
     -   `options.timeout` **[Number][53]** The time in milliseconds that action should be allowed to execute before timing out.
+Timeout can be disabled by setting this to `false`.
 Default 10000 (10 seconds)
     -   `options.maxFailures` **[Number][53]** (Deprecated) The number of times the
         circuit can fail before opening.
 Default 10.
     -   `options.resetTimeout` **[Number][53]** The time in milliseconds to wait before